sharpsaw/acmeism-dots/README.md

 uniscript-dots
 ==============

-Configs and scripts for UniScript, the Acmeist programming language.
+Acmeism strives to remove barriers set up by different programming languages.

+One early project along these lines is [UniScript](https://github.com/acmeism/uniscript), and this repo will house scripts and configs for `.uni` files.

 Currently
 ---------